Steve Cooke (football coach): Coaching career

-At age 22 in 1991, Cooke was given an opportunity by Sheffield Wednesday F.C. as the head coach of their youth team.
-The senior first team at the time competed and enjoyed great success in the English Premier League.
+At the age of 22 in 1991, Cooke was given an opportunity by Sheffield Wednesday F.C. as the head coach of their youth team.
+The senior team at the time competed and enjoyed great success in the English Premier League.
 Over the course of six years at the Sheffield Wednesday Academy, Cooke coached and developed many young Sheffield Wednesday professional players.
 During this time the club had one of its most successful periods in its long history.

 In August 1996, he moved to the United States after accepting an offer to become the assistant director of coaching for Phoenix-based Sereno SC.
 He spent over ten years with Sereno and another Phoenix-area club, SC Del Sol.

 After three years as the technical director with Neusport FC in Las Vegas from 2007 to 2010, Cooke was hired by the Colorado Rapids to become the club's academy director.

 In 2012, Óscar Pareja took over as the head coach of the Rapids and asked Cooke to become an assistant coach with the first team.
 After Pablo Mastroeni was named head coach in 2014, Cooke developed his role to become the assistant head coach.
 The team's best season with Cooke as assistant coach came in 2016 when the Rapids finished second in the overall league standings, made it to the Western Conference Final, and qualified for the 2018 CONCACAF Champions League.

 On 15 August 2017, the Rapids announced that they had parted ways with Mastroeni and named Steve Cooke the interim head coach until the end of the 2017 season.
 Cooke led the club for the final 12 games of the season.

 At the end of the season, Cooke was not named the Rapids' permanent head coach and returned to his first assistant coach role with the organization.
 In December 2017, however, it was announced that Cooke had been appointed as the head coach and technical director of USL Championship side OKC Energy FC.
 Just prior to the announcement, Cooke had earned the prestigious USSF Pro License, becoming one of only 30 coaches in the United States with the license at the time.
 He served as the Energy's head coach for the 2018 and 2019 seasons, He also led the team to the fourth round of the 2019 U.S. Open Cup.
 At the end of 2019, Cooke and the OKC Energy FC parted ways.